Ways to Boost up Emotional Resilience in the Workplace

 You ought to buckle up, pull yourself together and fight through the challenges.
 And, fighting through difficulties is only possible when you have resilience added to your skillset.

-Similarly, if you are an employer and want a happy work environment, you should consider implementing the above-mentioned suggestions.
+And, if you are an employer and want a happy work environment, consider implementing the suggestions mentioned above.